 - VET: The Spanish System (Study Visits in Barcelona)

 Don’t worry if you don’t know the steps to complete and submit the Erasmus+ KA1 Course Application Form.
-All these procedures and formal requirements might seem confusing but if you need support remember that we are at your disposal and our online step-by-step Erasmus+ course guide you throughout the process!
+All these procedures and formal requirements might seem confusing but if you need support remember that we are at your disposal and our online step-by-step Erasmus+ course can guide you throughout the process!